πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Advantage

 Great for small or nearly-sorted inputs.
-Also a stable sort.
+Also stable.

 Sort Visualizer

-Pick an algorithm and click Start to watch the array being sorted, step by step.
+Pick an algorithm and click Start to watch the array get sorted, step by step.

 Click Start to begin the animation.